marybethcassity/3DRootSegmentation/README.md

 # 3DRootSegmentation
-dataPrep.ipynb takes sequential CT images and masks, stacks them, and slices the stack along the x,y,and z axis.
+dataPrep.ipynb takes sequential CT images and masks, stacks them, and slices the stack along the x, y, and z axis.

 tile.ipynn randomly tiles images and rotates the tiles.